AbrarShaikh/RISC-V-Design/Inline Assembly/README.md

 ### Extended Asm - Assembler Instructions with C Expression Operands

-Using extended asm typically produces smaller, safer, and more efficient code, and in most cases it is a better solution than basic asm.
+-- Using extended asm typically produces smaller, safer, and more efficient code, and in most cases it is a better solution than basic asm.\
+-- helps to maximize performance in time-sensitive code or to access assembly instructions that are not readily available to C programs.
 ```
 asm asm-qualifiers ( AssemblerTemplate
                  : OutputOperands